The app backend can use this callback to monitor the login or logout behaviors of users in real time, including:

 - User login (a TCP connection is established)

-- User logout or network disconnection (a TCP connection is disconnected)
+- User logout or network disconnection (a TCP connection is terminated)

-- App heartbeat timeout (the app is unexpectedly killed or crashes)
+- App heartbeat timeout (the app is abnormally killed or crashes)

 - To enable this callback, you must configure the callback URL and enable the corresponding protocol for this callback.
 For more information on the configuration method, see Callback Configuration.